apollographql/apollo-kotlin/docs/source/index.md

 sidebar_title: Introduction
 ---

 [Apollo Android](https://github.com/apollographql/apollo-android) is a strongly-typed, caching GraphQL client for Android and Kotlin multiplatform apps, written in Kotlin.
 Despite its name, **you can use Apollo Android in any Java/Kotlin project.**

 Apollo Android executes queries and mutations against a GraphQL server and returns results as query-specific Kotlin types.
 This means you don't have to deal with parsing JSON, or passing around `Map`s and making clients cast values to the right type manually.
 You also don't have to write model types yourself, because these are generated from the GraphQL definitions your UI uses.

 Because generated types are query-specific, you can only access data that you actually specify as part of a query.
 If you don't ask for a particular field in a query, you can't access the corresponding property on the returned data structure.

 ## Features

 * Kotlin code generation
+* Supports Multiplatform projects
 * Queries, Mutations and Subscriptions
 * Reflection-free parsing of responses
 * Normalized cache
 * HTTP cache
 * File uploads
 * Custom scalar types
-* Supports Multiplatform projects

 ## Requirements

-Apollo Android runs on the following platforms:
+Some platforms have specific requirements:

 * Android API level 15+
 * JDK 8+
 * iOS 13+
-* JavaScript

 For building, it requires: